photonle/Photon-v2/README.md

 ### Library
 The Photon 2 library is an internal table that stores and tracks (mostly) raw table data from user-made content, such as vehicles, components, and sirens.

+## Performance
+I've tried to avoid doing too much benchmarking while the addon is still incomplete.
+From superficial tests so far, performance varies between better to on-par with Photon LE.
+There are a few avenues I'm aware of to boost performance when I get to it.

+Nonetheless, for content creators, here is a quick guide:

+### Performance Tips
+#### Lights
+Generally speaking, the fewer the active lights there are, the better performance is going to be.
+More importantly, however, is the type of light you use.
+(For non-light elements this doesn't really matter.)

+Light performance, from best to worst by type:
+1. Sub-material
+2. Mesh
+3. 2D
+4. Projected

+#### Components
+Just as is the case with lights, know that the fewer components there are, the better the performance will be.
+One complex model is typoically faster than two basic models.
+In practical terms, this means one model with four Ions (each independently boned) is significantly faster than using four separate Ion components.

+It's also worth noting that material parameters and count matter as well.
+While not noticeable with only a few, the performance boost from simpler models becomes apparent when there are 10 or more of the same model.

+This means that complex materials on lightbars are usually fine (as there's usually just one per vehicle), but highly detailed perimeter components will degrade performance.

 #### Vehicle Equipment
 Each component added in a vehicle's equipment table generates a child component, derived from an original Library entry.
 This allows for developers to directly manipulate almost all aspects of components within a vehicle file, rather than needing to manually create an entirely new component file.